Vgr255/Nightmare/README.md

 ## Final Fantasy VII Nightmare Overhaul Guide

-This repository is to have all the documentation in an easy-to-access and easily-editable environment.

-This guide was first created by NeuroSephiroth.
-[Original thread here][0].

-It is updated by NeuroSephiroth.
-It is formatted and maintained by Vgr.
+This guide is created and updated by NeuroSephiroth; it is formatted and maintaned by Vgr.
+[Original thread][0].

 ### Quick Navigation: